MarkSoluiman/BudetAppTeamProject/Readme.md

 Users can add, track, edit, and delete their transactions on the log page.
 The 'new transaction' button at the top of the page takes the user to a modal to input a new transactions details and save it to the log.
 Within the log, transactions are ordered chronologically, with recent transactions being at the top.
 To delete a transaction, the user can press the bin emoticon next to their desired transaction.
 To edit a transaction, the user can press the transaction.

 ### 8. Goals
 Users can add, track, edit, and delete their goals on the goals page.
 The 'new goal' button at the top of the page takes the user to a modal to input a new goals details and save it to the goals log.
 Within the log, goals are ordered chronologically, with sooner due goals being at the top.
 To delete a goal, the user can press the bin emoticon next to their desired goal.
 To edit a goal, the user can press the entry in the log.
-HI

 ## Authors
 Auckland University of Technology COMP602/ENSE601 Students: